OfficeDev/office-js-docs-pr/docs/overview/set-up-your-dev-environment.md

    }
    ```

-1. Open the package.json file in the root of the project and be sure that the `scripts` array has the following member.
+1. In the root of the project, open the package.json file and be sure that the `scripts` array has the following member.

    ```json
    "lint": "office-addin-lint check",